wahrwolf/ba-thesis/chapters/200-background.md

 In NMT text collections from the same source are referred to as one corpus.
 A corpus may share the same context (domain) or is related to a particular event.
-Especially useful for NMT are corpora, which are available in multiple languages (aligned corpora), because they can be used to evaluate the performance of a model __Reference__,  by translating the corpus from one language into another language and then comparing the generated translation with the available reference translation, to check the translation quality.
+Especially useful for NMT are corpora, which are available in multiple languages (aligned corpora), because they can be used to evaluate the performance of a model \shortcite{Papineni:02},  by translating the corpus from one language into another language and then comparing the generated translation with the available reference translation, to check the translation quality.

 ### Byte-Pair-Encoding (BPE)
 One of the main challenges in current NMTs is the choice of the available vocabulary.
 If too many words are included, the networks tend to forget rarely used words or become too general.
 On the other hand, if the vocabulary is too small, the networks cannot learn complex grammar forms.
-An approach to solve this is to split up long words into multiple symbols (Byte Pair Encoding) __Reference__.
+An approach to solve this is to split up long words into multiple symbols (Byte Pair Encoding)\shortcite{koehn:16}.
 Instead of using a list of actual words, the dictionary consists of numerous used character pairs or subwords.
 This allows the network to learn common base words as well as pre- and suffixes.
 \shortcite{Sennrich:15} have shown that this results in an overall improvement and allows the model to learn more complex grammar forms.